-Through generous contributions from individuals and businesses, Forever Manchester strengthens communities and enrich local life by inspiring local people to do extraordinary things together.
+Through generous contributions from individuals and businesses, Forever Manchester strengthens communities and enriches local life by inspiring local people to do extraordinary things together.

 Throughout Greater Manchester there are thousands of community projects that bring people together and deliver activities that provide the social backbone of our communities.

 Often run on a voluntary basis, these projects require financial and non-financial support to help them deliver activities for the benefit of the wider community.

 By supporting Forever Manchester you help us fund and support more community projects across Greater Manchester.

 THE IMPORTANCE OF COMMUNITY GROUPS IN GREATER MANCHESTER

 Community groups and projects across Greater Manchester play a vital role in bringing people together in their local community.

 Over 20,000 community projects of varying sizes and interest help support and positively interact with many of the 2.6m population of Greater Manchester.

 Individuals benefit greatly from being involved in community activity helping to improve mental and physical wellbeing, reducing social isolation, developing confidence to try something new and raising aspirations and employability as well as providing an opportunity to meet others.

 WE FUND LOCAL GROUPS AND THE GREAT WORK THEY DO